richardjs/zoe/README.md

 - [ ] Improve UI (perhaps less of a priority with [MzingaViewer](https://github.com/jonthysell/Mzinga/wiki/MzingaViewer))
 - [ ] Improve play!

-Zoé was created 2023 by [Richard Schneider](https://schneiderbox.net).
+Zoé was created in 2023 by [Richard Schneider](https://schneiderbox.net).